Murattut/MiniGpt2/README.md

 ## Usage (under development)
-- Explain how to use your GPT-2 variant, including any command-line arguments or configuration options.
-- Provide examples of how to generate text or fine-tune the model.
 - For example:
   ```bash
   python generate_text.py --input_text "Once upon a time, there was a"
   ```

 ## Training (under development)
-- If applicable, provide instructions for training your GPT-2 variant on custom datasets.
-- Include details such as data preprocessing, training parameters, and any additional steps required.
 - For example:
   ```bash
   python train.py --dataset_path /path/to/dataset --num_epochs 10